Skip to main content

 Auralizer - Sound library

-Select any sound you’re interested in hearing and click on “Load” in the bottom right corner.
+You can preview any sound you’re interested in hearing by using the ’Play’ button next to the audio title.
+You can then ’Load’ your selected audio in the bottom right corner.
 We encourage you to try out different sounds and soundscapes.
 To play a sound click the play button under the model view on the left, to hear the original anechoic recording of the sound signal you can hover over the ’Bypass IR’ icon next to the play icon.
+You can now also click on the different receivers to see how the acoustics of the space changes based on location.

 note